11Alina1111/11Alina1111/README.md

 ## Hi  👋 My name is Alina Elizondo Sánchez

 ## About me:
-I am graduate of the diploma of the career in both Health Information Systems (HIS) and Health Records and Statistics (REDES).
-I consider myself a very dedicated person with a great interest in the health field.
+I am a graduate of the diploma career in both Health Information Systems (HIS) and Health Records and Statistics (REDES).I consider myself a very dedicated person with a great interest in the health field.
 I am currently pursuing a baccalaureate's degree in the Health Information Systems -UNED

 **#SoySIS #SoyUNED #FuturaIngeniera**